Driven by patients,

 powered by your donations

-Cancer patients deserve optimal treatment.
-We are supporting scientific research and outstanding care for cancer patients.
+We support scientific research and outstanding care for cancer patients.

 The Anticancer Fund is a Belgian non-profit organisation with an international scope.
 We depend fully on donations and private funding to finance our work.